 Keywords: mobile security, offline mode, ABE, MOS, user behavior analysis, secret sharing, protected cloud

+Introduction

 Cloud computing is a new rapidly evolving paradigm in the world of distributed networking and computation.
 The basic feature of the cloud environment is providing the elastic, on-demand and secure service for the end-users.
 While the first two requirements are rather well conceptualized and supported by the majority of the cloud platforms in use, the security is a serious concern of the cloud providers and governmental organizations as well as academia and research community [1], [2], [3].
 For the small and medium-sized enterprises (SME) the cloud environment is often the most cost-effective and easily scalable solution.
 However, the security and privacy of the sensitive data in the cloud is is not so obvious not conceptualized that leads to the obscure and incomplete security paradigms and solutions.

 A common practice to provide a stable security cloud solution is to use a specific type of cloud service: CASB – Cloud Access Security Broker or CAC - Cloud Access Control.
 These services are specifically designed to bring the security at a single access point and provide the coordination of the most important security measures.
 It is estimated by Gartner [4] that such systems will be used by 85% of companies by 2020.
 Obviously, the reason for this is that the organization of the security measures at a single control point allows to control and to monitor the level of cloud protection much more effectively.
-The basic features of the CASB are discovery of cloud services, encryption (along with tokenization for better search properties), access control, DLP services, authentication and auditing/alerting services [5].
+The basic features of the CASB are: discovery of cloud services, encryption (along with tokenization for better search properties), access control, DLP services, authentication and auditing/alerting services [5].
 The protection of the confidential data, according to the standards of CASB deployment should be provided elsewhere, i.e. in transit and at the end-user (client) side [6].

 The additional security issues and requirements have to be considered when the mobile devices are actively used in the corporate cloud environment [7].
 Today more and more organizations and enterprises are functioning in the BYOD (Bring-Your-Own-Device) paradigm and the uncontrolled usage of the mobile devices poses a serious risk to the development of secure SME cloud platforms being the bottleneck of the corporate information security system (ISS).
 While the enterprise cloud infrastructure based on the web interface can be protected by powerful third-party services, such as CASB and CAC, the corporate mobile app is usually light-weighted and generally less protected.
 The protection scheme used on a mobile device should be both computationally secure as well as resource-constrained due to the battery power limitations [8].
 Therefore, encrypting the files and generating the keys on a mobile device is not a good solution.
 On the other hands, the protection schemes with good computational qualities lack the security analysis in many cases [9].
 The common practice is the shadow user activities monitoring [7].
 However, one area of the mobile device usage stays unprotected in all the proposed scenarios.